buffoletti/ioBroker.sbms/README.md

 4. In the SBMS adapter configuration name topic in the iobroker format with dots
 5. Adjust Updating intervall (1s: every update of the topic state is processed)

-# rawPage
+# rawData

-rawPage has additional infos (eg. counters and balancing)
+rawData html page has additional infos (eg. counters and balancing)

 1. Connect SBMS to wifi
 2. Identify IP and set static (wifi router)